-Romeo is the son of Lord Montague, but he does not share his father’s beliefs; he is also being forced into an unwanted engagement with a young woman named Hermione.
+Romeo is the son of Lord Montague, but he does not share his father’s beliefs.
+He is also being forced into an unwanted engagement with a young woman named Hermione.
 Through chance encounters, Juliet and Romeo meet and fall for each other.
-Unfortunately, on Juliet’s sixteenth birthday, she learns that she is really a Capulet, and how the Lord Montague slaughtered her family.
+Unfortunately, on Juliet’s 16th birthday, she learns that she is really a Capulet, and how Lord Montague slaughtered her family.
 She also learns that Romeo is Lord Montague’s son.
 The rest of the story focuses on how Romeo and Juliet overcome these revelations and how their relationship grows.
 William Shakespeare himself even makes some appearances in the story.

 In many respects, the story of this manga is similar to Shakespeare’s original, but there are some changes, some of which are described in the plot synopsis in this review, while others are being left unsaid to try to avoid accidentally providing potential spoilers.